+\ email: dw226@exeter.ac.uk

+&lt;sup>1 GCSE - General Certificate of Secondary Education.
+A series of exams taken at the end of the secondary phase of education in England and Wales.

+&lt;sup>2 Ofsted - Office for standards in education.
+The English schools' inspectorate.

+&lt;sup>3 Estyn - The Welsh schools' inspectorate.

+appreciative of other indicators of achievement (some attitudinal and dispositional), and that 'excellence' may be open to multiple interpretations that go beyond the academic achievement measures presented here, this evaluation plays the high profile accountability 'ball' straight back and uses the key measures that English state schools are held to account over.
+In short, this report addresses the core question of whether having a whole school focus on the teaching of thinking actually 'matters' in terms of servicing the requirements of the renewed accountability perspective in England's primary and secondary schools.

+2. Does thinking matter?

-The 'dreaded' questions for any innovation to field are, as Ellis (2010) coins, the 'So what?' and 'So, has it had an impact?' questions.
+The 'dreaded' questions for any innovation to field are, as [2] coins, the 'So what?' and 'So, has it had an impact?' questions.
 Randomised controlled trials (RCTs) have often been used to provide definitive scientifically acceptable results in order to answer these 'dreaded' questions.
-However, this evaluation takes the stance RCTs, however robust their application, only provide a limited insight to those interested in 'real-world' applications.
-This evaluation takes an alternative approach based on the notion that innovative projects in 'real-world' contexts require a multi-dimensional approach more attuned to a socio-cultural perspective where social and historical influences are acknowledged.
-Specifically, Burden's (1998) SPARE

-'wheel' model of 'Illuminative Evaluation' is used as a working application of evaluative research that places measurement in the context of the social, historical and cultural influences of the time.
+However, this evaluation takes the stance that RCTs, however robust their application, only provide a limited insight to those interested in 'real-world' applications.
+This evaluation takes an alternative approach based on the notion that innovative projects in 'real-world' contexts require a multidimensional approach more attuned to a sociocultural perspective where social and historical influences are acknowledged.
+Specifically, the SPARE 'wheel' model of 'Illuminative Evaluation' [1] is used as a working application of evaluative research that places measurement in the context of the social, historical and cultural influences of the time.
+The use of this particular model of actionresearch gets further justification due to it having been used in an evaluation of the teaching of thinking skills in a secondary school in England conducted by [3].
 Thus, the SPARE 'wheel' model takes the Setting, the Plans, the Actions and Reactions of participants into account, as well as any 'robust' quantitative measure, as part of the Evaluation process.
 Although presented in a rather linear format, it has to be stressed that the process follows a cycle of enquiry.
+Therefore, key aspects of the SPARE model that can be highlighted are its alignment to an action-research approach, its emphasis on the need to understand complex contextual factors, its assumption that the initial plans of practitioners and researchers don't always lead to the actions intended, and its scope to incorporate both quantitative and qualitative data within a single research design.
+Through this approach, the central aim of educational evaluation is to illuminate decision-making by those involved in educational reform at a macro level and also provide schools themselves with an evaluation methodology that may more effectively allow them to judge the impact of their own innovations at the micro level.
 What follows may be better described as being a holistic narrative of how the author addressed the dreaded 'So what?' and 'So, has it had an impact?' questions.

-Setting
+3. Setting